Estimative Index Explained

 Magnesium Sulphate (Epsom Salts) – added if you tap water is low in magnesium.

-GH Booster or Seachem Equilibrium – If you have very low GH, ie. less than 3, then this will help by adding calcium and magnesium along with some potassium.
+TNC GH Boost or Seachem Equilibrium – If you have very low GH, ie. less than 3, then this will help by adding calcium and magnesium.

-In the UK you are able to buy everything you need from or Fluidsensor Online and in the US from AquariumFertilizer.
-If you live in Canada then Rex Grigg will ship there.
+In the UK and Europe you are able to buy everything you need from The Nutrient Company and in the US and Canada from AquariumFertilizer.

 How do I use the chemicals?